-Alternate Line Direction: marked Tool travels in both directions
+Alternate Line Direction: not marked Tool only travels in one direction

 Keep Original Outline: Usually a good idea in case you want to revise your pattern later on.
 Also, when working with lettering, having the outline improves readability:

 • For more information on using an engraver, refer to Section 12.09.